alphagov/paas-cf/doc/non_dev_deployments.md

 ### Environments that create tags in git.

-Some deployments create release tags in git (eg the ci master deployment, and the staging deployment).
+Some deployments create release tags in git (eg the staging deployment).
 These therefore need write access to the git repo.
 This is done as follows:

 * Run the `generate-git-keys` job on the deployer concourse (found in the `release` group of the `create-cloudfoundry` pipeline)